EccoHomo/kartaca/README.md

 ```
 ## Running API

-To run this API, go to directory o API's folder in Command Prompt as
+To run this API, go to directory of API's folder in Command Prompt as

 ```bash
 $ cd Path\To\File\Location\kartaca_assignment